john-doherty/express-offline/README.md

 // add express-offline middleware to intercept requests (must be added before all other routes) app.use(offline());

-// demo express route to extract microdata from a webpage passed as a querystring app.get('/microdata', function(req, res) {
+// demo express route to extract microdata from a webpage passed as a query-string app.get('/microdata', function(req, res) {

     var url = req.query.url;